Transparency of the Regulatory System

 There are several independent avenues for appealing regulatory decisions, and these are frequently pursued by persons or organizations opposed to a public sector contract or regulatory decision.
 The avenues include the Comptroller General (Contraloria General de la República), the Ombudsman (Defensor de los Habitantes), the public services regulatory agency (ARESEP), and the constitutional review chamber of the Supreme Court.
 The State Litigator’s office (Procuraduria General) is frequently a participant in its role as the government’s attorney.

 The government has mechanisms to ensure laws and regulations are followed.
 The Comptroller General’s Office conducts operational as well as financial audits and as such provides the primary oversight and enforcement mechanism within the Costa Rican government to ensure that government bodies follow administrative processes.
-Each government body’s internal audit office and, in many cases, the customer-service comptroller or “Contraloria de Servicios” provide additional support.
+Each government body’s internal audit office and, in many cases, the customer-service comptroller (Contraloria de Servicios) provide additional support.

 International Regulatory Considerations

-While Costa Rica does consult with its neighbors on some regulations through participation in the Central American Integration System (SICA http://www.sica.int/sica/sica_breve.aspx ), Costa Rica’s lawmakers and regulatory bodies habitually refer to sample regulations or legislation from more developed countries, notably the United States and Europe.
+While Costa Rica does consult with its neighbors on some regulations through participation in the Central American Integration System SICA (http://www.sica.int/sica/sica_breve.aspx ), Costa Rica’s lawmakers and regulatory bodies habitually refer to sample regulations or legislation from OECD members and others.
 Costa Rica’s commitment to the OECD accession process accentuated this traditional use of best-practices and model legislation.

 Legal System and Judicial Independence

 Costa Rica uses the civil law system.
-The fundamental law is the country’s Political Constitution of 1949, which grants the unicameral legislature a particularly strong role.
+The fundamental law is the country’s political constitution of 1949, which grants the unicameral legislature a particularly strong role.
 Jurisprudence or case law does not constitute legal precedent but can be persuasive if used in legal proceedings.
+For example, the Chambers of the Supreme Court regularly cite their own precedents.
 The civil and commercial codes govern commercial transactions.
 The courts are independent, and their authority is respected.
 The roles of public prosecutor and government attorney are distinct: the Chief Prosecuting Attorney or Attorney General (Fiscal General) operates a semi-autonomous department within the judicial branch while the government attorney or State Litigator (Procuraduria General) works within the Ministry of Justice and Peace in the Executive branch.
 Judgments and awards of foreign courts and arbitration panels may be accepted and enforced in Costa Rica through the exequatur process.
 The Constitution specifically prohibits discriminatory treatment of foreign nationals.

 Costa Rica’s commercial code details all business requirements necessary to operate in Costa Rica.
 The laws of public administration and public finance contain most requirements for contracting with the state.